NSLS2/recap/README.md

 ```

-If you have a pydantic model of a resource (either from querying the database or using `client.create_resource`) you can use it to create a builder from that,
+If you already have a Pydantic model (from a query or `create_resource`), you can build from it:

 ```python